softwareunderground/52things/chapters/Is Geology Cartesian.md

 [Bonneau2016]: Bonneau F et al. (2016).
 Impact of a stochastic sequential initiation of fractures on the spatial correlations and connectivity of discrete fracture networks.
 Jornal of Geophysical Research, Solid Earth, 121:5641-5658.
 [Cupillard2015]: Cupillard P et al (2015).
 Homogenization of 3d geological models for seismic wave propagation.
 In: SEG Technical Program Expanded Abstracts:3656-3660
-[Nick2011]: Nick HM and Matth‰i SK (2011).
+[Nick2011]: Nick HM and Matth√§i SK (2011).
 Comparison of Three FE-FV Numerical Schemes for Single- and Two-Phase Flow Simulation of Fractured Porous Media.
 Transport in Porous Media, 90:421-444
 [Sambridge2005]: Sambridge M and Rawlinson N. (2005).
 Seismic Tomography with Irregular Meshes.
 In: Seismic Earth: Array Analysis of Broadband Seismograms, AGU:49-65